ChestersGarage/cacti-aio/README.md

 An implementation of the Cacti (https://www.cacti.net) network monitoring and graphing system, built on Alpine Linux (https://alpinelinux.org/).
 This Docker image aims to provide a highly fault-tolerant and self-recovering instance of Cacti, while reducing the required steps to becoming operational.
 It includes the Spine poller, configured and operational.
 And it contains all the components needed to run Cacti, including PHP, MySQL/MariaDB, Apache 2, dependent packages, and some management scripts.

+## This image is still highly in flux

+I'm actively refining this Docker image, and commonly update it in ways that may cause loss of data if you blindly install or update your container, wihtout reading the notes here.

 ## Cleaned up security a bit

 * MySQL root password is no longer manipulated at startup.
 You must provide the correct password when starting the container.